All Episodes

 Amazing.

-They call it crumbs, the tax cuts, you know, a couple of thousand dollars for a family, and they call it crumbs, but they want him back.
+They call it crumbs, the tax cuts, you know, a couple thousand dollars for a family, and they call it crumbs, but they want them back.

 They want to keep Obamacare, which has worked out so well for millions and millions of Americans.

-Uh, and then on top of all of that, oh, they want open borders eliminating ice, and they want all the investigations into how corrupt uh some of the highest levels of the FBI and the DOJ have been in terms of an effort coordinated to destroy Donald Trump.
+And then on top of all of that, oh, they want open borders, eliminating ICE, and they want all the investigations into how corrupt some of the highest levels of the FBI and the DOJ have been in terms of an effort coordinated to destroy Donald Trump.

 Yep, no, exactly right.

-They want to raise your taxes, they want to abolish ice and not secure the border.
+They want to abolish ICE and not secure the border.

 I mean, it is truly phenomenal.

-I see the markets up today, the economy growing at a record rate, unemployment at its lowest, with uh the embassy injured, all those things we rattled off at that at uh on Saturday night.
+I see the markets up today, the economy growing at a record rate, unemployment at its lowest, the embassy injured, all those things we rattled off on Saturday night.

 That is an amazing year and a half, but that's what's at stake.

-And part of that's gonna happen uh in this election today.
+And part of that's going to happen in this election today.

-So let's hopefully uh hop hope that that Troy Baldwerson can win this thing.
+So let's hopefully hope that Troy Balderson can win this thing.

 All right, let me go to John Solomon of the Hill.